Tushargh29/transonic_shock_buffet/README.md

 ## Creating the Singularity image

 To make results reproducible, a [Singularity](https://sylabs.io/guides/3.6/user-guide/) image containing OpenFOAM is used to perform simulations.
 To install Singularity, follow the official [installation instructions](https://sylabs.io/guides/3.6/user-guide/quick_start.html).
-The image is built based on the [ESI-OpenCFD Docker image](https://openfoam.com/download/install-binary-linux.php).
+More information on the image may be found [here](https://github.com/AndreWeiner/of_pytorch_docker).
 Building the image requires root privileges.
 Once the image is built, any user can use the image without any extra privileges.
 To build the image, run:

 ```
-sudo singularity build openfoam-v2006.sif openfoam-v2006.def
+sudo singularity build of2006-py1.6-cpu.sif Singularity.def
 ```

 To check if the image is working, run:

 ```
-singularity run-help openfoam-v2006.sif
+singularity run-help of2006-py1.6-cpu.sif
 # ...
 # expected output
 # ...
-Simple Singularity container based on the official OpenFOAM-plus
+  Simple Singularity image containing OpenFOAM-v2006
-Docker image.
-Currently, the following execution modes are available:

-  run - execute the Allrun script in an OpenFOAM case
+  and libtorch (PyTorch 1.6).
+The generic syntax to execute
+  a command with arguments is

-    singularity run openfoam-v2006.sif run /path/to/case
+  singularity run image_name.sif command [path] [argument]

-  clean - execute the Allclean script in an OpenFOAM case
+  Examples:

+  - compile the application tensorCreation using wmake
-    singularity run openfoam-v2006.sif clean /path/to/case
+    singularity run of2006-py1.6-cpu.sif wmake test/tensorCreation/

-  app - execute an OpenFOAM app or utility
+  - clean tensorCreation build
-    singularity run openfoam-v2006.sif app icoFoam -help
+    singularity run of2006-py1.6-cpu.sif wclean test/tensorCreation/

+  - run tensorCreation
-    singularity run openfoam-v2006.sif app paraFoam "-case path/to/case"
+    singularity run of2006-py1.6-cpu.sif ./tensorCreation test/tensorCreation/

 ```

 ## Performing a simulation